ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-compute.md

 **Price per 4 compute node unit: 33,405 USD (for 4 nodes in a 2U chassis)**

+Based on the above pricing, the pricing for CPU contributions is about $173 per CPU/Slot/Share.

 ## Pricing for Graphics Processing Unit (GPU)